ai-mindset/ai-mindset.github.io/_posts/2024-11-27-modelling-mindsets.md

 2. To make an informed choice: Which mindset(s) should I focus on mastering, given my goals and constraints?

 Each mindset represents a different way of approaching problems through data.
 From the probability-focused world of statistical modelling to the interactive realm of reinforcement learning, from the causality-oriented approach to the pattern-finding nature of unsupervised learning, each offers unique tools and perspectives.
-By examining these mindsets systematically, I aim to make an informed decision about where to focus my learning efforts while maintaining enough breadth to recognize when I should switch approaches.
+By examining these mindsets systematically, I aim to make an informed decision about where to focus my learning efforts while maintaining enough breadth to recognise when I should switch approaches.
 This isn't just about theoretical understanding, it's about practical effectiveness in solving real-world problems.

 Let's explore each mindset in turn, focusing on their fundamental premises, key strengths, and limitations to guide this decision.